 Late in 2021 the most affordable Tesla had a forecast residual on cars less than 12 months old of 103 per cent.
 In other words, you potentially could have made a profit from one, something some owners have done.

 That’s a rarity and most EVs will depreciate in line with regular cars.
 But most are now holding their value as well as or slightly better than comparable ICE cars.

 I have to buy an expensive charging device to charge it at home.

-Most wall boxes typically range from about $950 to $3000 (although some more powerful chargers can cost $5000 or more), fitted, depending on the building and level of installation difficulty.
+Most wall boxes typically range from about $950 to $2500, depending on the building and level of installation difficulty.